ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

 ---
-# Copyright (C) 2019-2021 Julian Valentin, LTeX Development Community
+# Copyright (C) 2019-2021 Julian Valentin, LTeX+ Development Community
 #
 # This Source Code Form is subject to the terms of the Mozilla Public
 # License, v.
 2.0.
 If a copy of the MPL was not distributed with this
 # file, You can obtain one at https://mozilla.org/MPL/2.0/.

 title: "Server Usage"
-permalink: "/ltex-ls/server-usage.html"
+permalink: "/ltex-ls-plus/server-usage.html"
 sidebar: "sidebar"
 ---

 ## Startup

-It is recommended to use the startup scripts `bin/ltex-ls` (Linux, Mac) and `bin\ltex-ls.bat` (Windows) to start LTeX LS.
+It is recommended to use the startup scripts `bin/ltex-ls` (Linux, Mac) and `bin\ltex-ls.bat` (Windows) to start LTeX+ LS.
 These scripts are only part of the released versions (they are not contained in the source repository).

 The startup scripts can be controlled by the following environment variables:

 - `JAVA_HOME`: Path to the directory of the Java distribution to use (contains `bin`, `lib`, and other subdirectories).
-If set, this overrides the included Java distribution when using a platform-dependent LTeX LS archive.
+If set, this overrides the included Java distribution when using a platform-dependent LTeX+ LS archive.
 - `JAVA_OPTS`: Java arguments to be fed to `java` (e.g., `-Xmx1024m`)

-It is also possible to start LTeX LS directly without the startup scripts (not recommended).
+It is also possible to start LTeX+ LS directly without the startup scripts (not recommended).

 ### Command-Line Arguments

-Any command-line arguments supplied to the startup scripts are processed by LTeX LS itself.
+Any command-line arguments supplied to the startup scripts are processed by LTeX+ LS itself.
 The possible arguments are as follows:

 - `--[no-]endless`: Keep the server alive when the client terminates the connection to allow reuse by the next client.
 - `-h`, `--help`: Show help message and exit.
 - `--host=<host>`: Listen for TCP connections on host `<host>` (IP address or hostname; default is `localhost`).
 Only relevant if server type is `tcpSocket`.
-- `--log-file=<logFile>`: Tee server/client communication and server log to `<logFile>`. `${PID}` is replaced by the process ID of LTeX LS.
+- `--log-file=<logFile>`: Tee server/client communication and server log to `<logFile>`. `${PID}` is replaced by the process ID of LTeX+ LS.
 The parent directory of `<logFile>` must exist.
 If `<logFile>` is an existing directory, then `ltex-ls-${PID}.log` is used as filename.
 - `--port=<port>`: Listen for TCP connections on port `<port>`.
 Only relevant if server type is `tcpSocket`.
 A value of `0` (default) will have the system automatically determine a free port (the actual port number will be printed to the log).
 - `--server-type=<serverType>`: Run the server as type `<serverType>`.
 Valid values are:
   - `standardStream` (default): Communicate with clients over standard input and standard output.
   - `tcpSocket`: Communicate with clients over a TCP socket.
 - `-V`, `--version`: Print version information as JSON to the standard output and exit.
-The format is a JSON object with `"java"` and `"ltex-ls"` keys and string values.
+The format is a JSON object with `"java"` and `"ltex-ls-plus"` keys and string values.
 A key may be missing if no information about the corresponding version could be retrieved.

 Instead of using the equals sign `=` to separate option names and values, it is also possible to use one or more spaces.

 ### Exit Codes

-- 0: LTeX LS exited successfully.
+- 0: LTeX+ LS exited successfully.
-- 1: An exception was thrown during the execution of LTeX LS.
+- 1: An exception was thrown during the execution of LTeX+ LS.
-- 2: An invalid command-line argument was supplied to LTeX LS.
+- 2: An invalid command-line argument was supplied to LTeX+ LS.

 ## Checking Documents with the LSP